 After taking breakfast we start our trekking.
 Today we pass three high passes with in 15 min.
 Yanda La, and passed a distinctive red chorten painted with Buddhism’s eight auspicious symbols and terraced valley with groups of yellowish trees appears and above the village of Ghelung are two red Gompas.
 Unlike other villages in Mustang, where the houses are built close together and look fortress-like, Ghelung is spread out wide on a patch of green grass and gives the impression of being a fairly affluent little community.
 Rising above the village are barren, brown hills and we can see the Nyi La pass straight ahead.
 The path descends gradually towards the Ghami La pass and on the way we see a rundown, deserted village downstream.
 Another broad valley comes in from the left-hand side and in its centre is Ghami, Mustang’s third largest town, which is high above the river and surrounded by fields.
 Overnight in Ghemi.

 We can see dances and celebration, horse racing and giant tug of war.
 We can see people with Tibetan dress especially women wear traditional dress with colorful jewelry, monks in their robes and dancers in elaborate costumes.
 Where we are staying this city is old city and founded in 1380 and surrounded by wall, beyond where is not allowed to build home.
 Evils might harm living behind walls.
-Today, Bon lama gave a special mantra –prayer, guarding the town We will see Tibetan woman in traditional clothing and King of Mustang wears whole crown.
-This colorful ceremony exile hungry and evil spirits accompanied by unusual dance of Tibetan lamas.
-On last Tiji ends with the ceremonial destruction of the evils,
+Today, Bon lama gave a special mantra –prayer, guarding the town we will see Tibetan woman in traditional clothing and King of Mustang wears whole crown.
+There is believes that this colorful ceremony will formulate the peace and harmony and fed the pain and hunger away.

 We begin our return journey from Lo Manthang, taking the upper highland route.
 This highland route offers dramatic views of Lo Manthang and the Charang Valley, with snow clad peaks in the background.
 Just past the settlement of Lo Gekar, we reach the oldest monastery in Mustang, the GhareGompa.
 Overnight in Lo Gekar.